 Where can I check VPS order usage?

-You can easily find your VPS order usage by opening the Servers page, choosing the server:
+You can easily find your VPS order usage by opening the Servers dashboard, choosing the server:

 And opening the Server Usage page:

 Right on top, you will see an ability to choose which period would you like to analyze: last 24 hours, last 1 week, last month, or even last year:

 Below the period you will see several graphs with the main metrics for your plan.
 Keep in mind that graphs use GMT+0 timezone.
 Let’s take a closer look at the graphs.

 Outgoing traffic shows connections going out from the server to a remote location:

 Incoming traffic shows connections coming into the server from a remote location: